theodore-dream/Raspberry-Pi-HQ-Camera-Livestream-with-Fedora/README.md

 If anyone has any suggestions for improvement please feel free to make a pull request / contact me.
 Would love to make this better.

-Disclaimer:  I am not claiming that any of this is my original work, the only development I've made is in bringing together information from diverse sources to achieve the desired outcome.
+Disclaimer:  I am not claiming that any of this is my original work, the only original work I've done is in bringing together information from diverse sources to achieve the desired outcome, as well as using some slightly different command line options.

 ### Overview of hardware